UsmanTirmizi/RecruitRankFYP/frontend/README.md

 # React + Vite

-To start up the dev server simply navigate to within this 'frontend' directory using your terminal and enter the command 'npm run dev'
+To start up the dev server simply navigate to within this 'frontend' directory using your terminal and enter the command ```npm run dev```

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.